No. 2: Modern technology and products

 Newer training solutions are another way to help engage the younger generation of welders and get them producing high-quality welds faster.

-The AugmentedArc® Augmented Reality Welding System from Miller simulates multiple welding processes, blending real-world and computer-generated images into a unique, augmented reality environment.
+The AugmentedArc® Augmented Reality Welding System simulates multiple welding processes, blending real-world and computer-generated images into a unique, augmented reality environment.
 This type of training solution can foster an environment of continuous improvement while helping welders build on their training and skills.

 Companies that don’t have the resources for an in-house training program can also look to partner with other companies or trade schools to launch a welder training program.